valzi/light-transmuter/content/posts/4weeks1.md

 series:
 - 4 Weeks Later
 ---
-I intend to process and share 1 photo from from 4 weeks ago each day.
 ![4 Weeks 1](4weeks1.jpg)
 This is my wife, Emily.
 This is one of the flattest images I've been vaguely happy with.
 The background on the right would probably be better if I made it as white as the background to the left.
 I didn't.
 Maybe later.